Skip to content

 services.sd.recorder_mode boolean false Standalone SD recorder mode (FW 2.0.1+)

-services.modbus.enable boolean false Modbus TCP server
+services.modbus.enable boolean false Modbus TCP server; inactive on FREE

 services.modbus.port uint 502 1..65535 Modbus TCP port